How to enable Single Sign-On (SSO) to WordPress using Azure AD and the OneLogin SAML SSO plugin.

 It should look similar to this:

-Note that for Username in WordPress you should use Email rather than UPN, because Guest accounts end up with EXT#@<tenantname>.onmicrosoft.com at the end which will cause an error.
+Note that for Username in WordPress you might want to use Email rather than UPN if you want to allow Guests to login, because Guest accounts end up with EXT#@<tenantname>.onmicrosoft.com at the end which will cause an error.

 So your plugin looks like this: